rails/rails/guides/source/webpacker.md

 Webpacker ships with two binstub files to run in development: `./bin/webpack` and `./bin/webpack-dev-server`.
 Both are thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executables and ensure that the right configuration files and environmental variables are loaded based on your environment.

 By default, Webpacker compiles automatically on demand in development when a Rails page loads.
+This means that you don't have to run any separate processes, and compilation errors will be logged to the standard Rails log.
 You can change this by changing to `compile: false` in the `config/webpacker.yml` file.
-This means that you don't have to run any separate processes.
-Compilation errors are logged to the standard Rails log.
-You can, however, run `bin/webpack` to force compilation of your packs.
+Running `bin/webpack` will force compilation of your packs.

 If you want to use live code reloading, or you have enough JavaScript that on-demand compilation is too slow, you'll need to run `./bin/webpack-dev-server` or `ruby ./bin/webpack-dev-server`.
 This process will watch for changes in the `app/javascript/packs/*.js` files and automatically recompile and reload the browser to match.